'I Started The Media Men List,' Reveals Woman Behind Viral Sexual Misconduct Document

 "[The list] was intended specifically not to inflict consequences, not to be a weapon — and yet, once it became public, many people immediately saw it as exactly that," she wrote.

-Donegan says the list was intended to help women in a manner similar to a "whisper network,\" but in a way that was "accessible to women who didn't have the professional or social cache required for admittance into whisper networks."
+Donegan says the list was intended to help women in a manner similar to a "whisper network" but in a way that was "accessible to women who didn't have the professional or social cache required for admittance into whisper networks."

 Within hours, the Google spreadsheet grew to include accusations against more than 70 men, with offenses ranging from "unsolicited drunken messages" to rape.